x2rider/OMISS-Awards/README.md

 ## NEW!!
 Excel Add-in
 A new Excel Add-In is available in the Excel folder to make it easier to run all awards and selected scripts.
+View how to install and use the Add-In here https://youtu.be/2YXONHvJadY

+To Install:
 * Exit Excel
 * Download OMISS.xlam and InstallOmissAdd-in.cmd to the your computer.
 * Right click on OMISS.xlam and select Properties.